forthy42/net2o/wiki/squid.md

 downsides, too; but mostly when the state that controls it is in deep troubles, and fails to create or establish rules that work for the greater good.

+### Driving forces to servitude

+Historical societies often had driven most of the population into one or the other form of servitude.
+Ownership of production means, i.e. land in agricultural societies, factories in industrial societies, and a strict copyright regime in a knowledge society are usual means to give power to few and exploit the many.

+Sometimes, the concentration of power is a natural consequence, e.g. for industrial production, economy of scale results in concentration of wealth and power.
+In medieval Europe, the choice was either become a knight and serve the king, or become a serf, and thus being owned by the local knight.
+Even when servitude was abolished, a similar relation between gentry and tenants were common, and the gentry makes sure that their political influence works to stabilize their properties.

+Fiat money requires an intermediary (banks) to distribute the money handed out by the central bank; this gives a lot of power to the banks.
+Crypto currencies, which don't require banks, could lift that bane, but they way they are constructed now, they just create a new one.

 ### The (in)stability of spending money